uwcartlab/webmapping/Chapter07/readme.md

 **8.\.
 Stay in Contact with Your Team**

 Use Slack and video conference platforms to stay in contact with your team.
-Determine whether you prefer to work at the same time or independently, updating your team when you have made changes.
+Determine whether you prefer to work at the same time or independently.
 Virtual collaboration is difficult, so don't be afraid to overcommunicate until you figure out a workflow.

+**9.\.
+Consult Documentation**

+In addition to discussing any issues with your team members, remember that GitHub has a number of instructional guides, such as [collaborating with issues and pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests) that may help resolve many common issues.
+You can also check online forums, like the [GitHub Support Community](https://github.community/) to see if anyone has asked a similar question before.

 ## Activity 7